-- The person's readiness and ability to learn. - The person's anxiety around selfinjecting. - Their understanding of diabetes and the reasons injectable medicines are needed. - Physical or psychosocial factors affecting their ability to safely inject and the availability of support if needed. - The learning environment, eg, noise level, the presence of other people, anxieties of the healthcare professional and family members.
-The more apprehensive the family members are, the greater the pain and anxiety felt by the patient. - Level of confidence and mastery in performing injections with correct technique. - The type of device and needle length best suited to the individual. - Willingness to perform other aspects of diabetes self-management related to injectable diabetes medicines (e.g. blood glucose monitoring).
+- " The person's readiness and ability to learn. - " The person's anxiety around self injecting. - " Their understanding of diabetes and the reasons injectable medicines are needed.

-Management and prevention of hypoglycaemia.
+- " Physical or psychosocial factors affecting their ability to safely inject and the availability of support if needed. - " Level of confidence and mastery in performing injections with correct technique. - " The type of device and needle length best suited to the individual. - " Willingness to perform other aspects of diabetes self-management related to injectable diabetes medicines (e.g. blood glucose monitoring). - " Management and prevention of hypoglycaemia.